By: Nicholas Brown.

 Download Files Via The Command Line On Linux

-‘wget‘ is one of those useful commands you can use to download files via the command line.
+‘wget‘ is one of those useful Ubuntu commands (although not exclusive to Ubuntu) you can use to download files via the command line.
 It saves URLs to a file, for example performing wget on an HTML page will download it and save it to a file.
 This works on not only Ubuntu, but the rest of the Linux distributions as well.

 curl: curl is not installed on all machines, but it is found on many.
 You can use it download and print the contents of a file to the screen, or for other purposes as well.
 Example Usage: